-In fairness, Hotel Transylvania does take the time to build its characters if not explore them.
+In fairness, Hotel Transylvania does take the time to build its characters if perhaps not explore them.
 Consider such clever touches as Frankenstein’s passive self-esteem issues (I know; he should be called Frankenstein’s monster) or Steve Buscemi’s depiction of the Wolfman as a father on the verge of a mid-life crisis.
 I also like Mavis’ love interest, Jonathan, whose mannerisms embody the sort of easy-going fellow you’d expect to backpack in strange places without a map or itinerary.
 The boy seems incapable of intolerance, making it easy to understand why isolated personalities like Mavis, the hotel guests, and ultimately Dracula would grow fond of him.

 The young lovers have some genuinely sweet moments as well, helped in part by Adam Samberg and Selena Gomez keeping their cartoon voices at about Kim Possible level, which is relatively grounded for the genre.
-Adam Sandler and his friends, on the other hand, play their characters so broadly that every piece of dialog spouted out of the adult monsters comes across as a loud, clownish shriek, sort of like a mob of deaf old men playing peek-a-boo with a baby, not realizing the little one has been screaming in terror for the past forty-five minutes.
+Adam Sandler and his friends, on the other hand, play their characters so broadly that every piece of dialogue spouted out of the adult monsters comes across as a loud, clownish shriek, sort of like a mob of deaf old men playing peek-a-boo with a baby, not realizing the little one has been screaming in terror for the past forty-five minutes.

 I know what some of you are thinking: that’s just what Saturday morning cartoons are like, and no one complains about those (except maybe the parents who get woken up by the stuff after a hard week at the office).
 By the same token, the sitcom template has sustained thousands of television series every week since the late nineteen-forties, so what’s the hubbub?
 For me, the difference lies in that each episode only lasts half an hour with at least three commercial breaks for mental respite.
 As I mentioned in my review of Pirates of the Caribbean: On Stranger Tides (2011), there exists such a notion as too much of a good thing.

 In the case of Hotel Transylvania, I’d argue there’s too much of the same thing.
 Admittedly, most of the jokes do, in fact, land, and you’d be hard-pressed to find such endearing animation in the Nickelodeon lineup (I especially like the ink drawings during the end credits).
 However, at some point, I needed the story to show me something different, go somewhere unexpected, which it never did.
-Then again, kids can spend a whole day watching Sponge Bob Square Pants, and sci-fi geeks still clamour for more Star Trek after seven hundred and twenty-six episodes, so what do I know?
+Then again, kids can spend a whole day watching Sponge Bob Square Pants, and sci-fi geeks still clamour for more Star Trek after 726 episodes, so what do I know?